Green and cheap? Doubts dog Lebanon's first electric car | Headlines

 The country generates roughly 95% of its power by burning heavy fuel oil, among the worst pollutants.
 Renewables, chiefly hydro-electric power, make up just a few percent.
 "An electric car is only as green as the electricity that powers it," said Carol Ayat, head of energy financing at Lebanon's Bank Audi.

-In countries with a cleaner energy mix, such as France and Sweden, electric cars had 70 percent less lifetime emissions than normal cars, according to a 2020 study.
+In countries with a cleaner energy mix, such as France and Sweden, electric cars had 70% less lifetime emissions than normal cars, according to a 2020 study.
 The Rise could even boost greenhouse gas emissions by increasing demand for electricity, said Ayat.

 RENEWABLE FUTURE Independent analyst Jessica Obeid said for any electric car to be sustainable, Lebanon needed effective solar charging and a reformed power sector centred on renewables.

-Lebanon missed a target of generating 12 percent of its electricity from renewable sources by 2020 and is primed to miss a more ambitious goal of 30 percent by 2030.
+Lebanon missed a target of generating 12% its electricity from renewable sources by 2020 and is primed to miss a more ambitious goal of 30% by 2030.
 A wind power project is stalled almost a decade post-launch, with international lenders unwilling to pay for the project until a new Lebanese government embarks on long-overdue reforms.

-"Lebanon needs to double down on renewable energy… because it’s the only natural resource we have domestically," Obeid told the Thomson Reuters Foundation.
+"Investments have stopped in all energy sectors including renewables," energy minister Ghajar said, adding that the 2030 target would be adjusted "based on market appetite and investor interest" once reforms are introduced by a new government.
+"Lebanon needs to double down on renewable energy ... because it's the only natural resource we have domestically," Obeid told the Thomson Reuters Foundation.
 "If we want a productive economy...renewable energy provides affordable solutions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)